 Click here for the City of Alton Emergency Operations Plan Synopsis.

-The ISO conducted an extensive audit of the Department and water system in 2012.
-We received a Class 4 on a 1-10 scale.
+The ISO conducted a re-evaluation of the Department and water system in May 2013.
+Through the efforts of Chief Sebold and his Department, the City's ISO Rating was subsequently reduced from 4 to 3, effective October 1, 2013.
+Of the 2,408 Fire Departments in Illinois, there are only 144 fire departments with an ISO CLASS 3 rating.
+In the United States there are 47,242 departments with only 1,998 departments that are a CLASS 3.
 Class 10 areas have no fire protection while a Class 1 rating is the best fire protection and water supply available.
 Insurance companies combine this information with other factors, such as actual fire losses, to set premiums for homes and businesses.
 The rating is a reflection of how well the department protects its buildings and cannot be used to compare fire departments.
 ISO is only concerned with property losses.
 As such, EMS, auto extrication, trench rescue, rope rescue, and other important activities are not rated.
 More information can be found at www.isomitigation.com.

 Department of Homeland Security (DHS) Federal Emergency Mangement Agency (FEMA)

 Illinois Emergency Mangement Agency (IEMA) Madison County Emergency Agency

 United States Fire Administration (USFA) National Fire Academy (NFA)

 National Fire Protection Association (NFPA) Illinois Fire Chiefs Association (IFCA)

 International Association of Fire Fighters (IAFF) Illinois Fire Service Institute (IFSI)

 Illinois Department of Labor (IDOL) Occupational Safety and Health Administration

 A Kid's Guide to Fire Safety at Home